clearwater-rb/grand_central/README.md

 ## Usage

 First, you'll need a store.
-You'll need to seed it with initial state and give it a reducer function:
+You'll need to seed it with initial state and give it a handler block:

 ```ruby
 require 'grand_central'